natefoo/slurm-test-dev/README.md

 This removes `.env` and the munge key, but does not remove the `cluster` directory.
 It also removes the Docker containers and images.

-To change the Slurm configuration, modify `context/slurm.conf` and then run:
+To change the Slurm configuration, copy the relevant config (e.g. `slurm.conf` from `context/` to `slurm.conf.d`, make your changes, and then run:

 ```console
 $ make restart